stevenkabc/amplify-android/README.md

 ```

-Now let's make the Authentication activity our launcher activity.
-Open `AndroidManifest.xml`, ensure the `<intent-filter>` block is specified for the `AuthenticationActivity` as follows:
+Now let's make sure the Authentication activity is our launcher activity.
+Open `AndroidManifest.xml`, ensure the `<intent-filter>` block is specified for the `AuthenticationActivity` as follows.
+You can also remove the `<intent-filter>` and `android:theme` for `MainActivity`.

 ```xml
 <!-- ...
 Other Code... -->